Chapter 49 BWV 68 Also hat Gott die Welt geliebt

-Thus the proportions of this aria have become extremely strange and one is tempted to seek the reason.
-Might it be that the oboe, violin and cello have come together to represent the Holy Trinity expressing, musically, the beatific vision of which the soprano has just sung?
+Thus the proportions of this aria have become extremely odd and one is tempted to seek the reason.
+Might it be that the oboe, violin and cello have come together to represent the Holy Trinity expressing, in a purist sense, the beatific vision of which the soprano has just sung?

-The one recitative in the cantata, for bass, continues the theme of joy in being part of Christ’s mission as arbiter between man and God.
+The one recitative in the cantata continues the theme of joy in being part of Christ′s mission as arbiter between man and God.
 When the singer states, in the third line of text, that he has not been forgotten by Jesus, Bach contrives to make both vocal and continuo lines allude to the opening notes of the first movement's ritornello (bar 4).

 The recitative begins in D minor but ends in G major, thus pointing us towards the next movement.

 This aria demonstrates yet another facet of Bach's art as an arranger.
 In fact the word 'arranger' is frequently misleading when used in this context because it carries the implication of a different presentation of an existing score (particularly with regard to instrumentation) but with minimum interference with the structure.
 The re-workings of all the violin concerti for keyboard, for example, strictly maintain the original musical formats and are appropriately called 'arrangements'.

 In this cantata however, Bach does not arrange; he re-constitutes.